RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Introduction

-\head{Implications of M3D Bottlenecks on \omc{Processor Core Design}} To analyze the implications of M3D bottlenecks on the processor core, we evaluate the performance impact of different units in all stages of the processor pipeline on the M3D system.
-We make three new observations, highlighting the most important factors contributing to the performance.
-First, larger pipeline widths \nmg{are very} effective at improving M3D's performance since an M3D system can tolerate more in-flight memory accesses due to its high memory bandwidth (\sect{\ref{sec:core-wide}}).
-Second, \nmg{the performance impact of branch speculation and pipeline frontend increases significantly} (\sect{\ref{sec:arch-spec}}).
-The reason is that memory bottleneck is significantly alleviated in M3D and the fraction of execution time spent on other bottlenecks such as speculation and frontend increases. \nmg{ Third, while high-bandwidth main memory enables running many threads, the current synchronization schemes limit performance (\sect{\ref{sec:sync-opt}})}.
+\head{Implications of M3D \taco{Integration} on \omc{Processor Core Design}} We perform a detailed analysis of different units in all stages of \omf{an out-of-order superscalar} processor core pipeline. \taco{We highlight three new observations, demonstrating the most important factors impacting performance.} First, larger pipeline widths improve M3D performance since they increase the number of in-flight requests, which can be effectively served given M3D's high memory bandwidth (\sect{\ref{sec:core-wide}}).
+Second, \nmg{the performance impact of pipeline frontend \omf{(e.g., fetch, decode, and branch prediction units)} increases significantly} (\sect{\ref{sec:arch-spec}}), as M3D shifts the bottleneck away from memory, increasing the fraction of execution time dominated by these \omf{units}. \nmg{Third, while high-bandwidth main memory enables running many threads concurrently, the overhead \omf{of synchronization between threads in multi-threaded workloads} limits performance (\sect{\ref{sec:sync-opt}})}.

-\head{Re-Architecting M3D} By applying the insights from the first step, in this step we propose an optimized M3D system, \proposal.
-To this end, we leverage two key features of the M3D technology: \romnum{i}~the dense inter-layer connectivity between different logic layers, and \romnum{ii}~high-bandwidth and energy-efficient main memory.